What is GSTR 3B?

 3.1 (e) Non-GST outward supplies: This row will contain details of taxable amount for invoices that consists of non-GST goods like crude petroleum, petrol, high speed diesel, natural gas, and aviation turbine fuel.

-Deemed Exports- Transactions in which goods supplied do not leave country.
+Deemed Exports- Transactions in which goods supplied do not leave the country.

 Export without payment of GST – Supply under bond or Letter of Undertaking without payment of IGST.

 Export with payment of GST – Any exporter making supplies after paying IGST.